isomerpages/moe-chijologc/_holistic-education/Departments/English.md

 * Author Spotlights allow our students the opportunity to meet-and-greet our local authors, inspiring our next generation of writers.

 iv)*Outreach: Literacy Beyond the Classroom*

-Learning in OLGC extends far beyond the four walls of the classroom.
+<br>Learning in OLGC extends far beyond the four walls of the classroom.
 Our outreach programmes encourage students to apply their skills in authentic, real-world settings.
 * **Learning Journeys:** Whether it is recount writing from their learning journey to the Zoo or being enraptured by interesting science facts at the Science Centre, then talking and writing about what they had learnt, our students see English as a tool for exploration and communication.